 Unfortunately one of the side effects of antidepressants is insomnia and for sedatives used to treat insomnia is depression.
-Both can also cause diarrhoea and constipation so for the lovely people I see with IBS it is important to establish in which of these three corners of the triangle the problem started, in order to help the body’s own immune system put itself back together.
+Both can also cause diarrhoea and constipation so for the lovely people I see with IBS as a holistic medical practitioner it is important to establish in which of these three corners of the triangle the problem started, in order to help the body’s own immune system put itself back together.

 IBS is a painful condition and its treatment can be a right tangle; Constant bloating and abdominal pain is treated with opiates and anti-inflammatories which respectively slow down the gut and irritate the stomach.
 This can upset the acid balance so reflux is often a side-effect.
 This is treated with heartburn medication, which comes with its own side effects, including diarrhoea, nausea and headaches - each treatment coming with a side-effect which requires another chemical to suppress it - and so the cycle goes on…

 To compound matters with IBS, it is usually accompanied by off-the scale agony from flare-ups after a trigger-food is eaten.
 Often this food is hidden in “safe” food and going out for dinner becomes a minefield.

 This, along with never-ending tiredness - because you are constantly living with pain and fighting side-effects, impacts your social life and when you stop going out, you stop seeing friends.
 Before too long the condition takes over your whole life, because food is a three-times-a-day part of life and the lowness sinks in.